kpsbecina/IPC-STX-Notes/README.md

 If you know how to do this in any other editor or IDE, please email me the resource and I will add it here.

 ## Git
-[Git Book](https://git-scm.com/book): This is and online complete reference to git and its commands (command line).
+[Pro Git Book](https://git-scm.com/book): This is and online complete reference to git and its commands (command line).
 I recommend reading chapter 1 and 2 and glancing chapter 6.
 This will be more than enough to get your through atleast first three semesters of college, if not all. <br />
 [Installing git on windows 10](https://www.youtube.com/watch?v=tc3Aoi5Z1FE) <br />
 [Installing tortoise git (a git integration with windows file explorer)](https://www.youtube.com/watch?v=mSMGq3fTF-U) <br />